Carl-Firle/Aerosol_Study_Wind_Instruments/fig/Task Plots/Aerosol Water Quotient/#Description.md

-# Aerosol Water Ratio from all subjects in the groups
+# Aerosol water ratio from all individuals in the groups

-The plots show the aerosol water ratio from all subjects in the four groups for the different tasks.
-The point indicates the aerosol water ratio value, error bars indicate standard deviation.
-The values correspond to the displayed subject's ID.
+The plots show the aerosol water ratio from all individuals in the four groups for the different tasks.
+The point indicates the aerosol water ratio, error bars indicate the standard deviation.
+The values are labelled by the individual's ID.

 # Translation Table
  | German | English |